executablebooks/sphinx-copybutton/docs/index.rst

 Exclude text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``sphinx-copybutton`` will always exclude line numbers matching `.linenos` from copied text.
-You may exclude addtional items matching a custom CSS selector by adding configuration in ``conf.py``:
+You may exclude elements matching CSS selectors from being copied by specifying the `copybutton_exclude` option in ``conf.py``.

 .. code-block:: python

    copybutton_exclude = '.exclude_me'

+By default `.linenos` is excluded.
+If you specify the `copybutton_exclude` option it will replace the default.

 Modify the copy button's CSS
 ============================